 History of the isolated perfused heart model

 The first isolated perfused heart model to be established was created in 1866 using frog tissue2.
-Because the heart of the frog lacks coronary circulation and respiratory gas exchange occurs entirely via diffusion, it maintains functionality for a long time ex vivo.
+Because respiratory gas exchange occurs entirely via diffusion in the frog, it maintains functionality for a long time ex vivo.
 To improve clinical relevancy, four decades later scientists began to experiment with mammalian models2.
 Henry Newell Martin successfully isolated perfused hearts using canine and feline tissues in 18932.
 However, in order for this model to work, the hearts were still attached to their anesthetized donors2.

 The most famous pioneer of this technique, Oscar Langendorff, then developed a model where the heart of cats, rabbits, rats, and dogs could be completely isolated ex vivo2.
 This variation of the technique, known as the "Langendorff Heart" was then converted into the working model in 1960 by Howard Morgan and James Neely2.
 This working model has been used and modified by scientists globally for cardiovascular research2 including variations using human tissues that can replace and reduce animal testing.